-How we borrow opinions from other people
+How do we borrow opinions from other people?

 Wilde’s pattern is insidious.
-We often forget to notice when we take another person’s viewpoint on a subject.
-We often don’t realize that our view is actually theirs.
-We don’t see any reason to be alarm if we consider the fact that it was borrowed from someone else.
-The borrowed opinion we have is exactly what we would think if we had more time to reflect on the matter.
-(Incidentally: While it may appear to “borrowers” as if they think for themselves but opinion purveyors, pundits and influencers are likely acutely aware of the power they have over others’ minds.
+We often need to remember to notice when we take another person’s viewpoint.
+We usually don’t realize that our view is actually theirs.
+We don’t see any reason to be alarmed if we consider that it was borrowed from someone else.
+Our borrowed opinion is what we would think if we had more time to reflect on the matter.
+(Incidentally: While it may appear to “borrowers” as if they think for themselves, opinion purveyors, pundits, and influencers are likely acutely aware of their power over others’ minds.

-What it means to be “Without Character”
+What it means to be “Without Character.”

 Why do we reject freedom?